-No one says anything, so Aric goes up a level and claims the Net Troll's treasures - three from the Net Troll card, and one extra because it was Enraged.
-And the game goes on ...
+No one else says anything, so James goes up one level and claims the Not Two Bee's three Treasures, giving one to Matthew.
+And the game goes on . . .

 RUNNING AWAY

 If nobody will help you . . . or if somebody tries to help, and your fellow party members interfere so the two of you still cannot win . . . you must Run Away.
 You don't get any levels or Treasure.
 You don't even get to Loot the Room.
 And you don't always escape unharmed . . .